zeljkoMON/newsplatform/README.md

 Simple news portal.
-Design to show news, tag them and search both by tag and author.
+Designed to show news, tag them and search both by tag and author.